JacobIkke/Attiny1604-examples/README.md

 # Attiny1604-examples

-A collection of C code example for the attiny1604 micro-controller.
+A collection of C code for the attiny1604 micro-controller.

 Examples:
 Real Time Counter - Attiny1604_RTC.c